LiranNapadenski/jobExam/popcorn-palace/Instructions.md

   "showtimeId": 3,
   "movieId": 1 *this field has to be null in the request body }
-constaints: seatNumber is positive int, there as to be a showtime with id equal to the given showtimeId, (seatNumber, showtimeId) is unique
+constaints: seatNumber is positive int, there as to be a showtime with id equal to the given showtimeId, (seatNumber, showtimeId) is unique , userId must be longer then 10

 POST /booking , the request body needs do look like
 {